Akfslgn/cli-project/thecmdchallange/devdevdev/developerjokes.md

-1. Why do programmers prefer dark mode?
+1.Why do programmers prefer dark mode?
-Because light attracts bugs!

-2. What did the Java code say to the C code?
+2.What did the Java code say to the C code?
 “You’ve got no class!”

-3. Why do programmers always mix up Halloween and Christmas?
+3.Why do programmers always mix up Halloween and Christmas?
 Because Oct 31 equals Dec 25 (Octal 31 = Decimal 25).
 4. How many programmers does it take to change a light bulb?
 None, that’s a hardware problem.